fmv1992/data_sciences_project_template/readme.md

 ### Benefits of such layout

-1. You know what goes where: very sharp separation of code, temporary files, data and output.
+1. Project level organization: You know what goes where.
+Very sharp separation of code, temporary files, data and output.
-1. Modules are well defined: simple file names that you where your new idea fits.
+1. Python module level organization: simple file names that obviates where to put your new ideas.
-1. Flat structure: leads to simple importing in python and easier understanding.
+1. Flat structure: leads to simple importing in python and easier module understanding.
-1. Good modularity/complexity trade-off: Having around seven files helps when you need search or find a place to put your functions.
+1. Good modularity/complexity trade-off: Having a total of around seven files helps when you need search or find a place to put your functions.

 <!--
 * `code/python/constants.py`: